SwiftERM Hyper-personalisation for ecommerce email marketing

 Understanding how your customers interact with your brand throughout the customer journey is vital, but it will only prove effective if you take action on the insights that you uncover.
 For example, if it becomes clear that the onboarding process is damaging the customer experience, then action needs to be taken to rectify that.

-The better the experience in these moments, the more likely you’ll be able to influence the customer to complete your goal – whether that is to buy a product for the first time or recommend to a friend.
+The better the experience in these moments, the more likely you’ll be able to influence the customer to complete your goal – whether that is to buy a product for the first time or recommend it to a friend.

 Share :